ballerina-platform/module-ballerinax-slack/README.md

 that you wish to execute.
 2. **slack:ChatClient** - Chat client can be used in messaging related operations.
 For example: post messages on slack, delete messages, send attachments.
-3. **slack:ConversationsClient** - This client can be used in conversations/channels related operations.
+3. **slack:ConversationClient** - This client can be used in conversations/channels related operations.
 For example: create conversations, join a conversation, add users to a conversation, archive/unarchive conversations etc.
-4. **slack:UsersClient** - This client can be used in users/user groups related operations.
+4. **slack:UserClient** - This client can be used in users/user groups related operations.
 For example: get user information etc.
-5. **self.filesClient** - This client can be used in file related operations in slack.
+5. **self.fileClient** - This client can be used in file related operations in slack.
+For example: upload files, delete files, get file information etc

 ## Getting Started